-When it comes to accessorizing, simple and classic jewelry pieces are Disney’s standard.
-Your basic “rings, necklaces, bracelets, earrings, lapel pins, and a business-style wristwatch” make the cut, though it’s important to note, that’s only one ring per hand, not counting a wedding band or set.
-However, adorning one’s ankles and toes with bling are a Disney fashion faux-pas.
-Both ankle bracelets and toe rings can’t be worn.
+When it comes to accessorizing, simple and classic jewelry pieces have been Disney’s standard.
+Your basic “rings, necklaces, bracelets, earrings, lapel pins, and a business-style wristwatch” made the cut, though it’s important to note, that’s only one ring per hand, not counting a wedding band or set.
+However, Disney’s new dress code does allow for more flexibility surrounding jewelry, so don’t be surprised if you see cast members sporting more bling in the parks.

 Planning a Disney World vacation?
 Here are some insider tips you should know.